-Senate Majority Leader Mitch McConnell of Kentucky had wanted the chamber to vote on the bill before the Fourth of July recess, but that didn't happen.
-Now the Senate must work to make changes to get the measure passed on a strictly party-line vote as no Democrats are expected to support it.
+Senate Majority Leader Mitch McConnell of Kentucky had wanted the Senate to vote on an earlier repeal bill before the Fourth of July recess, but that didn't happen.

 “This has been way more difficult than it needs to be,” Sen. Ron Johnson, Wisconisn Republican, told The Washington Post.
 Johnson was among five senators whose opposition to the bill led McConnell to postpone a vote until after the holiday recess.